 - Applications must be submitted by the potential supervisor.
 It is not essential to include a named student at the time of application.
 However, the PhD Student CV Form must be completed and submitted once a suitable student has been recruited.
 The award will only be made if RNID is satisfied that a suitable student has been recruited. - We encourage applications for co-funded PhD studentships.
 The application must describe the source (or expected source) of the remaining funding.
-This may be from the host institute or an external partner (i.e. another funding body, charity or company). - Applications must explain how the project is focussed on outcomes that will contribute to benefitting people with hearing loss or tinnitus. - See the 'PhD application form guidance 2023' for further information and help with completing the application form. - A summary of our current terms and conditions is included on our website for your reference please note that these are subject to change.
+This may be from the host institute or an external partner (i.e. another funding body, charity or company). - Applications must explain how the project is focussed on outcomes that will contribute to benefitting people with hearing loss or tinnitus. - Resubmissions: we accept resubmissions of previously unfunded projects through this scheme no invitation to resubmit is required.
+The resubmission must be updated to take into account any feedback given (or to provide any additional data).
+You may only resubmit a substantially similar application up to two times i.e. three submissions total. - Please note that we do not fund social research, or research focussed on the design or evaluation of healthcare services. - A summary of our current terms and conditions is included on our website for your reference please note that these are subject to change.